bjoernager/oct/README.md

 All quantities are measured in seconds unless otherwise noted.

 Currently, Oct's weakest point seems to be decoding.
-Please note that I myself find large (relatively speaking) inconsistencies between runs in these last two benchmarks.
+Please note that I myself find large (relatively speaking) inconsistencies between runs in these last three benchmarks.
 Do feel free to conduct your own tests of Oct.

 ## Data model